How To Leave A Narcissist When You Can’t Make It Work Any Longer

-Change passwords to any of your accounts and pin numbers.
+Change passwords to any of your accounts and PINs.
 This includes your email, bank account, and any other account that they may have had access to before.
 Doing this proactively can stop them from doing things like draining your bank account.

 You may want to block them from viewing your social media accounts.
-It can also be helpful to delete any connections you have with their friends.
+It can also be helpful to delete any connections you have with your friends.

 Also, it’s important to prepare yourself mentally.
 As someone who’s been in a relationship with a narcissist, you have probably already experienced verbal abuse and emotional abuse.
 Once you leave, you may notice that this behavior continues.
 Do not allow it, if possible.